 Changes that have been deferred to the commencement of the 2013 School Year

-The amending legislation included a further reporting obligation where the staff member reasonably suspects that the student is likely to be sexually abused.
-A failure to report likely sexual abuse was not intended to be a criminal offence under the amending legislation.
+The amending legislation to take note of included a further reporting obligation where the staff member reasonably suspects that the student is likely to be sexually abused.

 “Likely” is not defined in the legislation, and will take its ordinary meaning.
 “Likely” has been judicially considered as having a degree of probability that is greater than “possible” but less than “certain”.
 For a consequence to be likely, it must be substantial and real, and not remote.

 As in the existing legislation, a person who makes a report under these provisions is protected from any criminal, civil or administrative liability, including defamation, and is relieved of their obligations of confidence.